 How Rising Gas Prices Are Impacting the Auto Transport Industry

 At SouthWest Auto Transport, we believe in transparency.
-This guide explains why fuel prices are so high, how they affect auto transport rates, what carriers and customers are doing to adapt, and how you can save money when shipping your car in today’s volatile market.
+This guide explains why fuel prices are so high, how they affect auto transport rates, what carriers and customers are doing to adapt, and how you can save money when shipping your car in today's volatile market.
+Complete the form on this page or call 1-800-590-6492 to get up to 10 free quotes.

-The 2026 Fuel Price Landscape: Why Are Costs So High?
+The 2026 Fuel Price Landscape

 How Fuel Costs Drive Auto Transport Rates

-| Year | Diesel Price (per gal) | Estimated Fuel Cost per 2,000-Mile Trip | Typical Fuel Surcharge |
+| Year | Diesel Price (per gal) | Est. Fuel Cost per 2,000-Mile Trip | Typical Surcharge |

 |---|---|---|---|